 As described in the section entitled "Dividend Policy," we do not anticipate declaring or paying dividends to holders of our common stock or our Preferred Stock in the foreseeable future.
 However, if at any time during the period in which a U.S. holder holds a Warrant received upon exercise of a Subscription Right, we were to pay a taxable dividend to our stockholders and, in accordance with the anti-dilution provisions of the Warrant, the exercise price of the Warrant were decreased, that decrease would be deemed to be the payment of a taxable dividend to a U.S. holder of the Warrant to the extent of our earnings and profits, notwithstanding the fact that such holder will not receive a cash payment.
-If the exercise price is adjusted in certain other circumstances (or in certain circumstances, there is a failure to make appropriate adjustments), or there is an adjustment to the number of common shares that will be issued on exercise of a Warrant, such adjustments may also result in the deemed payment of a taxable dividend to a U.S. holder.
-U.S. holders should consult their tax advisors regarding the proper treatment of any adjustments to the exercise price of the Warrants.
+If the exercise price is adjusted in certain other circumstances (or in certain circumstances, there is a failure to make appropriate adjustments), or there is an adjustment to the number of common shares that will be issued on exercise of a Warrant, such adjustments may also result in the deemed payment of an yadjustments to the exercise price of the Warrants.
 Subject to certain exceptions, we are generally required to report the amount of any deemed distributions to the IRS.